HELP US REACH OUR $5,000 END OF YEAR DONATION GOAL! DONATIONS WILL BE MATCHED

 Matthew house

-One of the things about Matthew House is we desire to provide English classes with excellence.
+Years later I started Matthew House with my friend Leisa.
+At Matthew House we want to provide English classes with excellence.
 We want to have a good curriculum, and good standards for our lessons.
 Many of our students have had to say goodbye to family and friends and community, so we want so much to build community into what we’re doing with our classes.
 Our students are assessed when they come to their first class, and then placed in their level of curriculum.
 We also have tutoring support for students K through 12.
 Sometimes classes are one on one because we don’t have many participants at a certain level.
 Really, we are student-led.
 The curriculum navigates the educational experience but if we had a student working on something specific, we tailor the course.
 For example, if a student is working on a GED then the class can help them achieve that goal.

 We don’t want our classes to establish the goals of our students, but rather we want to know what their goals and dreams are and figure out how to utilize our curriculum to fit what they are passionate about.